logicalclocks/hops-docs/docs/hopsml/kfserving.rst

 Moreover, transformers scale independently and can make use of the CPU or GPU regardless of how model servers are configured since they are deployed in a different Kubernetes pod.
 One of the potential use cases of transformers is to solve the Training/Serving skew problem, where the features used to create the training data have the same transformations applied to them as the features (model inputs) used in serving.
 Another use case for Transformers is to enrich model input with features retrieved from an (Online) Feature Store `HSFS <https://docs.hopsworks.ai/latest/>`_.
+(See an example for credit card fraud detection `here <https://github.com/logicalclocks/hops-examples/tree/master/notebooks/use_cases/credit_card_fraud_detection>`_).

 When a transformer script is selected, the artifact version is set to "CREATE".
 Each time a model is deployed using KFServing with a transformer, a new artifact is generated with an incremental version in a directory named `Artifacts` under the model version directory in `Models` dataset.
 An artifact can be seen as a package containing all the necessary files to deploy a model (e.g., model files, environment, transformer script,...).